Luke111033/TableauGroupProject4610/README.md

 This question looks at how the mix of land uses (e.g. jobs, services, housing) within an area affects travel behavior.
 Denser and more mixed-use areas are theorized to support shorter trips and more walking or transit usage.

-Why it matters: This analysis can support sustainable planning by identifying how mixed-use development might reduce car dependence and emissions.
+Why it matters: ixed-use areas—where jobs, housing, and services co-exist—can reduce the need for long vehicle trips, encouraging walking, biking, or transit use.
+Reducing VMT is also vital for cutting greenhouse gas emissions and combating climate change.
+This analysis can support sustainable planning by identifying how mixed-use development might reduce car dependence and emissions.

 Data used: